Converting SPFx Web Part from JavaScript to React

 We can fix that.

-While React is happy to automatically redraw the components when their state changes, our component only changes the state once it receives the data from the GitHubService
+While React is happy to automatically redraw the components when their state changes, our component only changes the state once it receives the data from the GitHubService.

-is only called once after the component is mounted.
+And the GitHubService is only called once after the component is mounted.

-when the component is mounted and when the gitHubUserName
+To call the GitHubService when the component is mounted and when the gitHubUserName prop changes, we need to move some code around.

 To do so: